therealssj/blog/content/development-updates/Development Update 66.md

 - Each object is "named" by the hash of its binary serialization
 - You connect to remote peer
 - You check list of hashes for objects you have, against list of hashes for objects they have
-- You do exchange, so you get any objects they have which you dont
+- You do exchange, so you get any objects they have which you don't
 - You apply a filter (discarding invalid transactions or executed transactions from your store or whatever policy is)

 So if person A injects a new transaction to the network, it will spread throughout the network.
 Eventually a block minting server will shove it into a block and it will executed.